BDC Hamburger Icon

 Did You Know?Did you know

 Hybrid work arrangements — some remote work days and some in-office days — can reduce distractions, lower stress, and decrease sick days.
-According to a 2023 survey by IWG, nearly 75 percent of respondents would compromise on salary to maintain a hybrid work arrangement.
+According to a 2024 report by IWG, 88 percent of employees considered hybrid schedules the most important benefit they would expect in a new role.

 How to maintain workplace productivity with open office plans

 Providing every employee with private office space often isn’t financially feasible.
-To improve productivity in an open office play, try to find a healthy balance between collaborative and private spaces.
-Here are a few ways to improve your current office plan to increase employee productivity and wellness and create a strong company culture
+To improve productivity in an open office, try to find a healthy balance between collaborative and private spaces.
+Below are a few ways to improve your current office plan to increase employee productivity and wellness and create a strong company culture

 1. Find ways to provide respite space for employees.

-Employees benefit from collaborative workspaces.
-However, they also need space to process interactions, hold private meetings, concentrate on challenging or time-sensitive work, or otherwise satisfy their work style.
-To achieve this, consider adding private alcoves, work bays or breakout rooms to an otherwise open office space.
+Employees benefit from collaborative workspaces, but they also need space to process interactions, hold private meetings, concentrate on challenging or time-sensitive work, and otherwise satisfy their work style.
+To achieve that, consider adding private alcoves, work bays, or breakout rooms to an otherwise open office space.

-When you foster a culture of empowered employees who can shift their work environment according to their needs, office morale and performance can increase.
+When you foster an empowered employee culture in which team members can shift their work environment according to their needs, office morale and performance can increase.

 2. Make small changes to your office and floor plan.